-The Dissertation Committee consists of the student's Advisor and three other faculty members.
-At least three members of the Dissertation Committee (the advisor and two others) must be Category P Graduate Faculty members of the Department of Microbiology Graduate Program.
+The Dissertation Committee consists of the student's Advisor and at least two other faculty members from the Microbiology Graduate Program.
+At least three members of the Dissertation Committee must be Category P Graduate Faculty members of the Department of Microbiology Graduate Program.
 In most cases, the student's Advisory Committee will become the Dissertation Committee for the Dissertation and the Oral Examination.
 In the event that a member of the Advisory Committee has recently left the program (e.g., taken a position at another university), the student can request that the faculty continue to participate as a faculty member in the Final Examination by completing a "Committee and Examination Petition" on Grad Forms and providing an explanation and justification for the request.
 Additional members of the Final Oral Examination Committee are permitted within the rules of the Graduate School.
 Further information on the Ph.D. program requirements can be found in section 7 of the Graduate School handbook.